Construction Cost Codes

 Construction cost codes should link together the project forecast and costs management with the job tasks and structure.
 The cost codes should have a recognizable structure, from the overall project level to individual jobs and accounts.

-On the left you can see the External Installations category broken down to account level >
+On the right you can see the External Installations category broken down to account level.

 Additionally, it’s smart to list the budget with the cost paid by the customer to enable job profitability tracking on an article level.